quintel/turbine/README.md

 structure used in ETengine, as well as defining ways to traverse this structure.

-As a "property graph", Turbine also handles the datasets which we assign to Nodes (or Converters), Edges (or Links), etc.
+As a property graph, Turbine also handles the datasets which we assign to Nodes (or Converters), Edges (or Links), etc.

 ## Roadmap

-The aim is for a Turbine graph to be built using the InputExcel CSV data, and for this graph to then be modified in-memory:
+The aim is for a Turbine graph to be built using the InputExcel CSV data, and for this graph to then be modified in-memory.

-  * Perform demand calculations,
-  * Remove conversions for loss output slots,
-  * Transform carrier-efficiency data so it can be used by ETengine,
-  * etc ...

 Then, the modified graph will be "dumped" to YAML for use by ETengine.
 In the short-term, this means we can have a full graph structure up-and-running in